RESPECT: Aretha Franklin Had it Right, Even After All This Time

 Congratulations!

-So if you’re keeping up, and you’ve been reading for a while, you have now read through the entire Old Testament.
+If you’re keeping up, and you’ve been reading for the last forty or so days, you have now read through the entire Old Testament.
 Have you ever read a passage intentionally through every OT book before?
 Well, if not: Congratulations!
 You’ve done it!
 If you want to go back and catch anything you missed, you can always check in to www.bojackson54.com !

 So, why should you spend time reading the Bible?
 There are only two eternal things we encounter in this world.
 One of them is the people we meet (the souls of men), and the other is the Word of God.
 We should treasure the people we meet, because as C.S.
 Lewis said, “You have never met a mere mortal.”
-And as we approach eternity, we can have hope because of the Word of God!
+And as we approach eternity, we can have hope in life after this because of the Word of God!
 I hope you are impressed with yourself for having read in every Old Testament book!
-You will carry those words into eternity.
+Since Jesus said, “Heaven and earth will pass away, but my words will not pass away”, you will carry those words into eternity.

-Now we’ll continue to go right on through the entire Bible, covering the rest of the New Testament… Back in the Ten Days of Passion Week we certainly covered some ground in the Four Gospels, and since those books focus on the story and teachings of Jesus, I thought it might be interesting to pause and ask a couple of questions.
+Now we’ll continue to go book by book through the entire Bible, covering the rest of the New Testament… Back in the Ten Days of Passion Week we certainly covered some ground in the Four Gospels, and since those books focus on the story and teachings of Jesus, I thought it might be interesting to pause and ask a couple of questions.

 Are the Gospels Trustworthy?